Can police search a rental car without a warrant or your consent? | Byrd v. United States

-In September 2014, Pennsylvania State Troopers pulled over a car driven by petitioner Terrence Byrd.
-Byrd was the only person in the car.
-In the course of the traffic stop the troopers learned that the car was rented and that Byrd was not listed on the rental agreement as an authorized driver.
-For this reason, the troopers told Byrd they did not need his consent to search the car, including its trunk where he had stored personal effects.
-A search of the trunk uncovered body armor and 49 bricks of heroin.
+In September 2014, Pennsylvania State Troopers stopped a car driven by Terrence Byrd.
+He was the only occupant.
+During the stop, officers discovered the vehicle was a rental.
+Byrd was not listed on the rental agreement.
+Based on that, the troopers told him they did not need his consent to search the car, including the trunk.
+Inside, they found body armor and 49 bricks of heroin.

 Anton Vialtsin, Esq.